Research

 Over the years, I have worked primarily with two types of microbial communities.

-Then, more recently, I have begun to investigate the human gut microbiome, which comprises about 500-2000 microbial species that live in the intestinal tract of every person.
-Some of these species are beneficial, while others are pathogenic.
+In the last years, I have been investigating the human gut microbiome, which comprises the microbial species that live in the intestinal tract in humans.
+Some of these microbial species are beneficial, while others are pathogenic.
 Over the past two decades, some evidence has emerged linking the gut microbiome to the pathogenesis of several common metabolic disorders, such as obesity, type 2 diabetes, non-alcoholic liver disease, cardiometabolic diseases and malnutrition.
-However, the precise mechanism of how the microbiome is able to cause pathogenesis remains unclear.
-Along these lines, I employ liquid chromatography coupled to mass spectrometry (HPLC-MS)-based metabolomics, combined with a non-targeted data analysis strategy, to comprehensively characterize the circulating human metabolome (the set of metabolites found in the blood) with the aim of detecting metabolites that are of microbial origin and, among them, those that could cause such pathogenesis.
+However, the precise mechanism of how the gut microbiome is able to cause pathogenesis remains unclear.
+Along these lines, I employ liquid chromatography coupled to mass spectrometry (HPLC-MS)-based metabolomics, combined with a non-targeted data analysis strategies, to comprehensively characterize the circulating human metabolome (the set of metabolites found in the blood) with the aim of detecting metabolites that are of microbial origin and, among them, those that could cause such pathogenesis.

 Chemometrics is the chemical discipline that uses mathematical, statistical and other methods that employ formal logic to design or select optimal measurement procedures and experiments, and to provide the maximum relevant chemical information by analyzing chemical data.